-In general, home health care includes intermittent home visits to provide skilled nursing care or other skilled services like physical therapy, occupational therapy, and speech therapy services.
-Services may also include medical social services, dietician services or assistance from a home health aide.
-Nightingale Homecare is the preferred leading home health care agency serving Phoenix, Scottsdale, Paradise Valley and Maricopa County, AZ.
-We work closely with each of our client’s physicians to determine which of these services is required and is responsible for providing all of the in home nursing care needed.
+In general, home health care includes intermittent, doctor-ordered home visits to provide skilled nursing care or other skilled services like physical therapy, occupational therapy, and speech therapy services.
+Services may also include medical social services, dietician services or assistance from a home health aide, and these services are typically covered by Medicare.
+Nightingale Homecare is the preferred home health care agency serving Phoenix, Scottsdale, Paradise Valley and Maricopa County, AZ.
+We work closely with each of our clients’ physicians to determine which of these services is required and are responsible for providing all of the in-home nursing care needed.

 In order for Medicare or other insurance to cover home health care, there are generally four requirements that must be met.

 - Care must be ordered and overseen by a physician